davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-Your Spring Boot configuration of {pivotal-gemfire-name} returns mock objects for all {pivotal-gemfire-name} objects, such as Regions.
+Your Spring Boot configuration of VMware GemFire returns mock objects for all VMware GemFire objects, such as Regions.

-Mocking {pivotal-gemfire-name} objects even works for objects created from the productivity annotations discussed in the previous sections.
+Mocking VMware GemFire objects even works for objects created from the productivity annotations discussed in the previous sections.

-For example, consider the following Spring Boot, {pivotal-gemfire-name}
-`ClientCache` application class:
+For example, consider the following Spring Boot, VMware GemFire `ClientCache` application class: